This post may contain affiliate sales links. Please see my full disclosure policy for details

 Fill Your Cup: Scoop your cup directly into the fluffed-up flour, leaving some free space at the top of the cup to compensate for any packing that took place during the scoop.
 Brush any excess flour off the sides and bottom of the measuring cup.
 Alternatively, you can use a spoon to fill your measuring cup little by little.

 Weigh & Adjust: Place your filled measuring cup onto the food scale.
-For all of the recipes on my site, 1 cup of flour is equivalent to 140 grams.
+In more than half of the recipes on my site, you’ll find 1 cup of flour is equivalent to 140 grams (more about this below).
 Continue filling the measuring cup with flour if needed – and remove some from the cup if you have too much.

 How Much Does a Cup of Flour Weigh in Grams?

 You’ll find varying opinions on the internet as to what 1 cup of flour should weigh.
 When I started weighing ingredients, I used a table that indicated 1 cup of flour is 140g.
-So on my website, my recipes are developed with this method.
+So on my website, a majority of my recipes are developed with this method.
+Newer recipes are adjusted to have 120g for one cup.

 Cake flour, whole wheat flour, and gluten-free flour have their own unique conversion rates.
 I recommend referring to the weight measurements provided on the packaging of the flour.
 This way, you’ll know exactly how much 1/4 cup, 1/3 cup, 1/2 cup or one full cup of the flour should weigh and you can match that up with your food scale’s measurements if needed.